Inventory and promotion of intangible cultural heritage in Burkina Faso

 Noticias y actividades:

-30-06-2013/30-06-2016 – Safeguarding and revitalizing the Mongolian traditional epic04-2014/03-2016 – Strengthening the capacities of Suriname and Dutch Caribbean islands for implementing the Convention for the Safeguarding of the Intangible Cultural Heritage
+06-2014/06-2016 – Safeguarding the intangible cultural heritage of Nigeria through an integrated approach04-2014/03-2016 – Strengthening the capacities of Suriname and Dutch Caribbean islands for implementing the Convention for the Safeguarding of the Intangible Cultural Heritage